 I’ve put together my first batch of travel themed wallpapers for the iPhone.
 All of these photos were taken by myself during my travels over the last two years.
 Just click on the image to view the 320×480 wallpaper and then save the image to your computer.

-UNESCO World Heritage Site #57: Memphis and its Necropolis – the Pyramid Fields from Giza to Dahshur”
+From the World Heritage inscription for Memphis and its Necropolis: the Pyramid Fields from Giza to Dahshur:

 There isn’t much I can say about the pyramids because everyone has seen at least one National Geographic special on them and probably did a presentation on them in 4th grade.
 Visiting the pyramids was one of the most frustrating experiences I’ve ever had from a tourist perspective.